-The best way to store pens is probably the last thing you want to put your attention to.
-But with all possibilities, you’re more than willing to learn how and make your life easier.
-Should you store them point up or point down?
+How should you store your pens?
+With all possibilities, which is correct, to store them point up or point down?
+The proper way varies by type of ink, humidity, and altitude.
 Here are organization tips for pens, pencils, and markers that can keep them longer-lasting, too.

 Markers and pens can be used for a great deal of drawing, sketching, coloring, hand lettering, decorating, and a lot more.
 Every pen you have at the moment is extremely useful for any crafts from the home to the classroom.
 While colored ones need more organization, the pens and markers don’t take up too much room.

 You’ll also save money by knowing exactly what you have so you don’t get to buy duplicates.
 The great thing is with decluttering, you’re less likely to misplace them.